CHRISTMAS IN JULY AROUND THE WORLD

 Alternatively, you could just play your favourite Christmas movie, crank up the air conditioning, wrap some fairy lights around the place and tuck into a tasty roast turkey dinner with festive trimmings.

-I am interested to get feedback from readers about your experiences of Christmas in July.
-Have you have experienced it anywhere other than the countries mentioned?
+I am interested to get feedback from readers about your experiences with Christmas in July.

 If you liked this article, why not pin it?